 5. Workaholism

-Overwork is the most rewarded escape.
-Spreadsheets, strategy, “just one more project” look like discipline, but often mask anxiety or emptiness.
-Work feels like progress, but without recovery, it erodes presence and connection.
+Overwork is the most rewarded escapism.
+Spreadsheets, strategy, “just one more project” look like discipline, but often mask anxiety, loneliness, or a lack of internal self-worth.
+Workaholism feels like meaning, belonging, validation, and power, but without recovery, it leads to burnout and a drift from a truly nourishing relationship to work.

 Do Instead: Build hard stops on work.
-Let effort breathe.
+You can work a lot, just don’t be always on.
+Furthermore, when possible, let effort breathe.
 True growth requires recovery, reflection, and relationships.
-Breaks renew; overwork burns.
+Athletes watch game film and invest in recovery.
+Breaks renew while overwork creates a house of cards.

 Conclusion